Valdaisky

 Park History

 The Valdai region supported settlement for centuries, with medieval Russian principalities establishing communities around the lakes.
-The Iversky Monastery, founded in 1653 on an island in Lake Valdai, became an important religious center.
-Commercial logging and agriculture expanded in the 18th-19th centuries, though difficult terrain preserved forest areas.
+The Iversky Monastery, founded in 1653 on an island in Lake Valdayskoye, became an important religious center.
+[1] Commercial logging and agriculture expanded in the 18th–19th centuries, though difficult terrain preserved forest areas.
 Soviet development brought further resource extraction balanced by establishment of some protected zones.
-Valdaisky National Park was created in 1990 to protect the region's exceptional lakes and forests from increasing development pressure.
-The park designation reflected growing Russian environmental awareness and desire to preserve natural heritage near major population centers.
+Valdaisky National Park was created on May 17, 1990, to protect the region's exceptional lakes and forests from increasing development pressure.
+[1] The park designation reflected growing Russian environmental awareness and desire to preserve natural heritage near major population centers.
 Early management worked to restore areas degraded by logging while developing sustainable tourism infrastructure.
 The park became popular with Russian nature enthusiasts seeking accessible wilderness experiences.
 Recognition of the region's hydrological importance for major river systems elevated conservation priority.

 Major Trails And Attractions